mongoid/mongo_session_store/README.md

     ActionDispatch::Session:MongoStore::Session.database = Mongo::Connection.new.db('my_app_development')

 Note: If you choose to use the :mongo_store you only need to set its database if you aren't using MongoMapper or Mongoid in your project.

+By default, the sessions will be stored in the "sessions" collection in MongoDB.
+If you want to use a different collection, you can set that in the initializer:

+    MongoSessionStore.collection_name = "client_sessions"

 If for some reason you want to query your sessions: